Learn About The Law

 (B) The board of township trustees may expend funds from the township general fund, or revenue derived from property taxes levied for parks and recreational purposes, for the public purpose of presenting community events that are open to the public at such parks, playgrounds, playfields, gymnasiums, public baths, swimming pools, or indoor recreation centers.

 (C) The board of county commissioners may adopt rules for the preservation of good order within parks, playfields, and reservations of land under its jurisdiction and on adjacent highways, rivers, riverbanks, and lakes, and the preservation of property and natural life therein.
-Such rules shall be published as provided in sections 731.21 to 731.25 of the Revised Code before taking effect, and shall be enforced by a “law enforcement officer” as defined in section 2901.01 of the Revised Code.
+Such rules shall be published in a newspaper of general circulation within the county once a week for two consecutive weeks, or as provided in section 7.16 of the Revised Code, before taking effect.
+In counties in which no newspaper is generally circulated, notice shall be accomplished by posting copies in not less than five of the most public places in the district, as determined by the board of county commissioners, for a period of not less than fifteen days before the rules take effect.
+The rules shall be enforced by a “law enforcement officer” as defined in section 2901.01 of the Revised Code.
 No person shall violate a rule adopted under this division.
 Whoever violates a rule adopted under this division shall be fined not more than one hundred dollars.
 If the offender has previously been convicted of a violation of the rule, the offender shall be fined not more than five hundred dollars.
 All fines collected for any violation of any rule adopted under this division shall be paid into the general fund of the county treasury.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.